Madour/NasNas/readme.md

 ### Build

-This project uses Cmake.
+Clone the repository (with --recurse if you don't have SFML already installed).
 To build :
 ```bash
 mkdir build && cd build
 cmake ..